dhrxv03/Lumpy-Skin-Disease/README.md

 Run main.py

-Use this link to download all the trained models from the Zip File : https://drive.google.com/file/d/1frW0QUlMdcvMbn_mqHYsS2mkk02yYXPf/view?usp=sharing
+Use this link to download all the trained models from Image Dataset from the Zip File : https://drive.google.com/file/d/1frW0QUlMdcvMbn_mqHYsS2mkk02yYXPf/view?usp=sharing

 Models Trained using :<br>